How to Host a Teddy Bear Picnic

 - We’ve got the Bear in a Bunny costume from an Easter basket one year.

 - And don’t forget about big black bear that my daughter got from Nonna and Papaw

 - There’s the souvenir black bear from our camping trips in the Smokies

 You get the idea….
 Teddy Bears of all shapes, sizes and colors share so many memories of sweet times with kids and family!

-What are your memories with teddy bears?
+Heading out on any picnics?
+Are you planning to take your teddybears with you?
 Got any pictures you want to share or stories to tell?
 I’d love to hear!